hamlet-io/docs/blog/2021-01-13-template-deploys.md

 ## Wrapping Up

-So that's a rundown on the template component and how you could use it to deploy resources into AWS which aren't part of our standard Hamlet components or have complicated business logic baked in.
-This gives you the full access to all resources available to CloudFormation with the contextual information provided by Hamlet.
+So that's a rundown on the template component and how you could use it to deploy resources into AWS which aren't part of our standard hamlet components or have complicated business logic baked in.
+This gives you the full access to all resources available to CloudFormation with the contextual information provided by hamlet.

-Hamlet extends the CloudFormation processing to ensure that naming is consistent and that you can integrate existing components into your solution with the state of the deployment managed through a centralised code repository
+hamlet extends the CloudFormation processing to ensure that naming is consistent and that you can integrate existing components into your solution with the state of the deployment managed through a centralised code repository

 Our next post will cover the adaptor component which performs a similar function but with a user defined script instead of a declarative template